dev-cj/icodeit/server/Readme.md

 ## Pre-requisites for production
 * minimum system requirement 2gb ram and 2 cpu cores or t2.medium
+* replace icodeit.xyz in server repository with your domain
 * platform uses https, use self generated certificates using certbot tool and copy
     > cert.pem to /traefik/certs/cert.pem